Virgin Orbit Software Engineer Salary | $65K-$231K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Virgin Orbit totals $65K per year.
-View the base salary, stock, and bonus breakdowns for Virgin Orbit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Virgin Orbit's total compensation packages.
 Last updated: 9/29/2025

 Company